 You can also consider partnering with other local vendors for a preferred vendor program.
 This way, you can refer these businesses to clients for an event at your venue and vice versa.

-Explain unique offerings
+Advertise unique event offerings

-An added bonus to having a private event like a wedding at a brewery is that you have access to layouts, entertainment, imbibing options, and extras that may not be available at typical outposts.
+An added bonus to having a private event like a wedding at a brewery is that you have access to layouts, entertainment, drink options, and extras that may not be available at typical outposts.

 “Having an aspect of your wedding event at a brewery is really unique,” said Allison Haber, director of communications at Green Olive Media and a representative for Max Lager’s in Downtown Atlanta.